JosephPrichard/othello-bot/README.md

 # PandaReversi
-Reversi AI written in Java.
+Reversi Discord Bot with AI written in Java.
 Work in progress.